top of page

 OUR MISSION

-Chamwino Connect (CC) is a non-profit fund-raising organization in the USA that partners with Chamwino Arts Center (CAC), a central Tanzanian, post-colonial, community-led non-profit organization committed to supporting the spirit and culture of Tanzania.
+Chamwino Connect (CC) is a non-profit fund-raising organization in the USA that partners with Chamwino Arts Center (CAC), a central Tanzanian, post-colonial and community-led non-profit organization committed to supporting the sustainability of culture and heritage of Tanzania.

 Drumming.jpeg